 Students may choose to take on informal jobs such as babysitting or cutting grass, but nothing that requires a social security number or that is considered full or part‐time.
 Students are not permitted to drive while in the U.S.

-No. U.S. State Department regulations do not allow for the compensation of families for hosting an exchange student.
+No. U.S. State Department regulations do not allow for the compensation of families for hosting an exchange student on a J-1 visa.
 Host families are eligible for a $50 tax deduction for each month that they host a student in their home.
 Each program provides students a monthly stipend and funding for school‐related items are intended to help offset expenses.